Briskless/DeathlessSteelSoul/ReadMe.md

-# Deathless
+# DeathlessSteelSoul

-A mod for the game Hollow Knight.
+A mod that forces permadeath in dream/godhome zones when on steel soul mode.

+Is toggleable via a menu option.